Uniform in gravity estimates for 2D water waves: Introduction

 An important quantity related to the well-posedness of the problem in the zero surface tension case is the Taylor sign condition proposed by Taylor in \cite{Ta50}.
-This says that there should exist a constant $c>0$ such that
+The condition is that there exists a constant $c>0$ such that

 where $n$ is the outward unit normal.
 In \cite{Eb87}, Ebin gave an example of initial data with non-zero vorticity not satisfying the Taylor sign condition, for which the problem is ill posed.
 In \cite{BeHoLo93} Beale, Hou and Lowengrub proved that the linearized problem around a solution is wellposed if the Taylor sign condition is satisfied.
 In \cite{Wu97} Wu proved that for the infinite bottom case and gravity $g = 1$, the Taylor sign condition is satisfied if the interface is $C^{1,\alpha}$ for $\alpha>0$.
 This was later shown to be true for flat bottoms and with perturbations to flat bottom by Lannes \cite{La05}.
-See also \cite{ HuIfTa16, Su20}.
+See also \cite{HuIfTa16, Su23}.

 In \cite{CaCoFeGaGo13} Castro, C\'ordoba, Fefferman, Gancedo and G\'omez-Serrano proved the existence of splash singularities for the water wave equation (see also \cite{CoSh14}).
 In order to study solutions with non $C^1$ interfaces, Kinsey and Wu \cite{KiWu18} proved an a priori estimate for angled crested water waves in the case of zero surface tension.
 Using this, Wu \cite{Wu19} proved a local wellposedness result which allows the initial data to have interfaces with corners and cusps.
-In \cite{Ag20} the author proved that the singular solutions constructed in \cite{Wu19} are rigid and in particular the angle of the corner does not change with time.
-In a recent work \cite{CoEnGr21} for a zero gravity model, C\'{o}rdoba, Enciso and Grubic construct solutions with interfaces which have corners and cusps, with the property that the angle of the corner changes with time.
-Note that at the corners and cusps in \cite{Wu19, CoEnGr21}, the Taylor sign condition is not satisfied and one has $-\frac{\partial P}{\partial n} = 0$ at those singularities.
+In \cite{Ag20} we proved that the singular solutions constructed in \cite{Wu19} are rigid and in particular the angle of the corner does not change with time.
+In a recent work \cite{CoEnGr23} for a zero gravity model, C\'{o}rdoba, Enciso and Grubic construct solutions with interfaces which have corners and cusps, with the property that the angle of the corner changes with time.
+Note that at the corners and cusps in \cite{Wu19, CoEnGr23}, the Taylor sign condition is not satisfied and one has $-\frac{\partial P}{\partial n} = 0$ at those singularities.
+For the related question concerning the contact angle problem for water waves, see \cite{Po19, MiWa20, MiWa21, MiWa24}.

 In this paper we explore the question of local wellposedness when the gravity parameter $g \to 0$.
 For example consider the following question: For some fixed initial data, does one have a uniform time of existence for the solutions as $g \to 0$?
 All the above results give a time of existence $T \to 0$ as $g \to 0$.
 A related question of taking the zero surface tension limit $\sigma \to 0$ when $g = 1$ was first studied by Ambrose and Masmoudi \cite{AmMa05, AmMa09}.
 As we explain below, taking $g \to 0$ when $\sigma = 0$ is significantly more difficult due to issues with the Taylor sign condition.